RaadAldakhil/Journal/coding-challenges.md

 ### 17 Hard
 1. Add Without Plus: Write a function that adds two numbers.
 You should not use+ or any arithmetic operators.
-2.Shuffle: Write a method to shuffle a deck of cards.
+2. Shuffle: Write a method to shuffle a deck of cards.
 It must be a perfect shuffle-in other words, each of the 52! permutations of the deck has to be equally likely.
 Assume that you are given a random number generator which is perfect.
 3. Random Set: Write a method to randomly generate a set of m integers from an array of size n.
 Each